-Estate administration or estate management is the process of carrying out a person's wishes as set out in their Will, obtaining legal authority to act on behalf of the deceased, making sure their assets are distributed as smoothly and efficiently as possible.
+Estate administration or estate management is the process of carrying out a person's wishes as set out in their will, obtaining legal authority to act on behalf of the deceased, making sure their assets are distributed as smoothly and efficiently as possible.

 How does it work?

 Estate administration starts when you or your loved ones die.
 It ends when everything has been given to the beneficiaries.
-There are a number of complexities involved when administering an estate and the whole process can take anywhere from six to 12 months or more and includes:
+There are a number of complexities involved when administering an estate and the whole process can take anywhere from six to twelve months or more and includes:

 - Assisting with funeral arrangements

-- Meeting with the beneficiaries of the Will, keeping them updated throughout the process and managing any conflicts
+- Meeting with the beneficiaries of the will, keeping them updated throughout the process and managing any conflicts

 - Confirming any assets and debts